Factbox: Company deals at risk from U.S. sanctions on Iran

 Industry sources said in October 2017 that China’s top oil and gas company CNPC would consider taking over Total’s stake in the project if the French company left.

-* Shell signed a provisional deal in December 2016to develop Iranian oil and gas fields South Azadegan, Yadavaranand Kish.
-But its annual report published in 2017 showed it hadbought only three cargoes of Iranian oil since the easing ofsanctions, in a sign of the legal difficulties hampering trade.
+* Shell (RDSa.L) signed a provisional deal in December 2016to develop Iranian oil and gas fields South Azadegan, Yadavaranand Kish.
+But its annual report published in 2017 showed it had bought only three cargoes of Iranian oil since the easing of sanctions, in a sign of the legal difficulties hampering trade.

-* Austria’s OMV signed a MoU in May 2016 forprojects in the Zagros area of western Iran and the Fars fieldin the south.
-In June 2017, OMV and Russia’s Gazprom Neftannounced a MoU to work in Iran’s oil sector.
+* Austria’s OMV (OMVV.VI) signed a MoU in May 2016 for projects in the Zagros area of western Iran and the Fars fieldin the south.
+In June 2017, OMV and Russia’s Gazprom Neft announced a MoU to work in Iran’s oil sector.

-* BASF’s Wintershall oil and gas exploration armsigned a MoU with the National Iranian Oil Company in April2016.
-In February 2017, it said it was in talks about a possibleinvestment in Iran, but no decision was on the cards because ofuncertainty over the status of economic sanctions.
+* BASF’s (BASFn.DE) Wintershall oil and gas exploration armsigned a MoU with the National Iranian Oil Company in April 2016.
+In February 2017, it said it was in talks about a possible investment in Iran, but no decision was on the cards because of uncertainty over the status of economic sanctions.

 * The National Iranian Oil Company signed a deal in Marchwith Russia’s Zarubezhneft to develop two oilfields in Iranfields, according to SHANA, the news site of the Iranian oilministry.

-Maersk said on May 17 it planned to wind down its business in Iran following U.S. plans to impose sanctions on Tehran
+* A.P.
+Moller-Maersk (MAERSKb.CO), the world’s biggest container shipper, said on May 17 it planned to wind down its business in Iran following U.S. plans to impose sanctions.

-“I don’t know the timing details exactly, but I am certain that we’re also going to shut down (in Iran),” Chief Executive Soren Skou said.

 * Norway’s Saga Energy signed a 2.5 billion euro ($3billion) deal in October 2017 to build solar power plants inIran.

-* Iran completed a deal in April 2017 to buy 20 aircraftfrom European turboprop maker ATR, half-owned by Airbus andLeonardo.
+* Iran completed a deal in April 2017 to buy 20 aircraftfrom European turboprop maker ATR, half-owned by Airbus andLeonardo (LDOF.MI).

 * Iran’s Aseman Airlines agreed in April 2017 to buy 30Boeing 737 MAX jets.